For the past ten years I've been traveling the world on a mission:

 ...bear with me

-- that the Hoop illuminates and amplifies the inner spirals -and figure-8’s- fundamental to our body's mechanics.
-With the right imagery and physical understanding, it has the power to soften and enhance those functions and to grant not only a powerful meditation practice but also the euphoric reward of being swept into momentous gusts of folding waves and spirals that internalize into pathways and carry us through a beautiful world of dynamic expression and physical healing.
+-is that the Hoop illuminates and amplifies the inner spirals -and figure-8’s- fundamental to our body's mechanics.
+With the right imagery and physical understanding, it has the power to soften and enhance those functions and to grant not only a powerful meditation practice but also the euphoric reward of being swept into momentous gusts of folding waves and spirals.

 Over the years I've meandered through chapters guided by this framework : Waves, Barrels, Figure 8's, Floor Hooping, Shoulder articulation, and a class called Riding the Elements.
 Each is an addition in the web of understanding.